JDCodeWork/JDCodeWork/README.md

 </div>

 <h3 align="center">Self-taught developer passionate about software development</h3>
+<p align="center">Systems and Computing Engineering student at the National University of Colombia.
+Passionate about technology, with a strong interest in both front-end and back-end web development.</p>

-- 👨‍💻 All my projects are available at [https://jdcode.work/](https://jdcode.work/)
+- 👨‍💻 All my projects are available at [jdcode.work](https://jdcode.work/)
 - 📫 You can contact me at **contacto@jdcode.work**
 <br>

 ## About Me:

 - 💻 Front-end developer with Back-end experience.
 - ⚙️ Technologies: **TypeScript**, **ReactJS**, **Astro**, **NextJs**, **ExpressJS**, **NestJS**.